Who We Are & Who We Serve

 RICHARD WALKES

-Board Of Director Profiles
+Board Of Directors & Executive Director Profiles

 Dr. Myrah Brown Green earned her PhD in Interdisciplinary Studies, and has built a career as a noted artist and art historian, art curator and educator.
 She has been a dedicated Brooklyn community activist for many years, joining the team of the Crown Heights Youth Collective, founded by her husband, in 1980.
 Almost ten years later, they co-founded the Collective Fellowship and Peace Academy, where she served as principal.
 She is the founder and Executive Director of MBGreen Arts Curating, dedicated to documenting and promoting the careers of under recognized master and emerging artists of color.